Disaster Loan Program

 “I gave Amanda (Kelly) a call, we had a meeting.
 She is awesome to work with and makes the whole process painless,” Jenny said.

-Soon, Kelly and small business training specialist Kyle Smith were working to develop a website to tell the Storms’ story and allow online sales.
+Soon, Kelly and small business training specialist Kyle Smith began working to develop a website that would tell the Storms’ story and facilitate online sales.
 The couple could not be happier with the results.

 Kelly says working to help the Storms develop their business website was a joy.